-What to Do
+What to Do:

-Make sure to sign in on the volunteer computer and grab a key.

-Check the Walk list for important information.

-- Get any supplies needed, such as tools to use for grooming, toys, and treats.
-They are located in the volunteer cabinet.

-- Spend time with the dogs in their kennel.

-- Offer a calm and mellow kennel environment.

-- Pet the dogs and scratch their bellies.

-- Brush the dogs.
+- A. Make sure to grab a key. - B. Check the Walk list for important information. - C. Get any supplies needed, such as tools to use for grooming, toys, and treats.
+They are located in the volunteer cabinet. - D. Spend time with the dogs in their kennel. - E. Offer a calm and mellow kennel environment. - F. Pet the dogs and scratch their bellies. - G. Brush the dogs. - H. Spend 10-30 minutes of quality time with the dog, if possible (except in the summer months) - I. Return to the walk list and write down the end time of your socialization period.

-- Play a mild game of tug-of-war.

-Spend 10-20 minutes of quality time with the dog, if possible (more is also encouraged!)
-Return walk list volunteer cabinet and place your initials, the start time, and end time of your socialization period.